dellow/Web-Framework/README.md

 <a name="changelog"></a>
 ## Changelog
 __2.0.7__:
-* Added missing Dalek test files.
+* Added missing DalekJS test files.
+* Added better formatting and task descriptions in `Gulpfile.js`.
+* Added responsive test example for DalekJS.
+* Added SCSS objects to base.

 __2.0.6__:
 * Bug fixes and improvements.